SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 ### Configure a Pub/Sub Topic for GCP

 You need to configure a Pub/Sub Topic in GCP and add a subscription to the Source URL that belongs to the Sumo Logic Google Cloud Platform Source you created.
 Once you configure the Pub/Sub, you can export data from Google Logging to the Pub/Sub.
-For example, you can export Google App Engine logs, as described on [Collect Logs for Google App Engine](/docs/integrations/google/app-engine#01Collect-Logs-for-the-Google-App-Engine-App).

 1. Create a Pub/Sub Topic in GCP.
 See [Google Cloud documentation](https://cloud.google.com/pubsub/docs/admin#creating_a_topic) for the latest configuration steps.
 2. Create a Pub/Sub subscription to the Source URL that belongs to the Sumo Logic Google Cloud Platform Source you created.
 See [Google Cloud documentation](https://cloud.google.com/pubsub/docs/admin#creating_subscriptions) for the latest configuration steps.